Citizens United (organization)

-Citizens United is a conservative 501(c)(4) nonprofit organization in the United States founded in 1988.
+Citizens United is a conservative, i.e., right-wing, 501(c)(4) nonprofit organization in the United States founded in 1988.
 In 2010, the organization won a U.S. Supreme Court case known as Citizens United v.
-FEC, which struck down as unconstitutional a federal law prohibiting corporations and unions from making expenditures in connection with federal elections.
-The organization's current president and chairman is David Bossie.
+FEC.
+The Court ruled that corporations and unions could not be prohibited from making independent expenditures in federal elections, citing First Amendment protections of free speech.
+As of 2025, the organization’s president and chairman is David Bossie.

 Overview

 Citizens United's stated mission is to restore the United States government to "citizens' control, through a combination of education, advocacy, and grass-roots organization" seeking to "reassert the traditional American values of limited government, freedom of enterprise, strong families, and national sovereignty and security."
 Citizens United is a conservative political advocacy group organized under Section 501(c)4 of the federal tax code, meaning that donations are not tax deductible.
 To fulfill this mission, Citizens United produces television commercials, web advertisements, and documentary films.
-CU films have won film festival awards, including Perfect Valor (Best Documentary at the GI Film Festival) and Ronald Reagan: Rendezvous with Destiny (Remi Award at Houston Worldfest International Festival).
+CU film Perfect Valor was named Best Documentary at the GI Film Festival, and Ronald Reagan: Rendezvous with Destiny also received a Remi Award at the WorldFest-Houston International Film Festival.

 David Bossie has been its president since 2000.
-In 2016 he took a leave of absence to be deputy campaign manager of Donald Trump's campaign for President of the United States.
-Its offices are on Pennsylvania Avenue in the Capitol Hill area of Washington, D.C.
+In 2016, he took a leave of absence to be deputy campaign manager of Donald Trump's campaign for President of the United States.
+The offices of the organization are on Pennsylvania Avenue in the Capitol Hill area of Washington, D.C.

+Leadership

+The current president, David Bossie, has been president since he served as the chief investigator into then President Bill Clinton's possible abuse of finances in 1997, and was later the deputy campaign manager for Donald Trump's presidential campaign in 2016.
+In 2020, he served in executive positions for President Donald Trump's and Israeli Prime Minister Benjamin Netanyahu's reelection campaigns.

 History

-The political action committee Citizens United was founded in 1988 by Floyd Brown, a longtime Washington political consultant.
+The political action committee, Citizens United, was founded in 1988 by Floyd Brown, a longtime Washington political consultant.
 The group promotes free enterprise, socially conservative causes and candidates who advance their mission.